DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

   This command will save the report in JSON format to trivy-report.json f or easier review and archiving

-  Optional: ADD Notification for Vulnerabilies
+  Optional: ADD Notification for Vulnerabilities
   If vulnerabilities are found, consider adding a notification step to alert the via Slack, email, or other communication tools.

   Example Slack notification (assuming webhook URL is set in my environment):